rana708/daily-tasks/day01.md

 "32 + 10 − 10 + 100 − 1 = 121."

-Specific Error:

-The model made an error in the final subtraction.
-After correctly applying the order of operations:
+Specific Error: Independent verification (two separate methods below) confirms the correct final answer is actually 121, which matches what the model stated.
+However, the model's shown intermediate step is wrong on its own terms: it wrote 32 + 10 − 10 + 100 − 1, but the original expression has − 20, not − 10 (from 5×2 = 10, then a separate − 20 term).
+The line the model displayed doesn't even sum to 121 (it sums to 131).
+So while the final numeric answer happens to be correct, the displayed reasoning trace is internally inconsistent with both the original expression and with its own stated result.

+Evidence (two independent verification methods):

+Method A — strict left-to-right order of operations:

-5 × 2 = 10
-20 × 5 = 100
+5 × 2 = 10, 20 × 5 = 100
-32 + 10 − 10 + 100 − 1 = 131
+32 + 10 − 20 + 100 − 1

-Therefore, the correct answer is 131, not 121.

-Evidence:

-After reaching:

-32 + 10 − 10 + 100 − 1 = 132 − 1
+32 + 10 = 42 → 42 − 20 = 22 → 22 + 100 = 122 → 122 − 1 = 121

-The correct calculation is:
+Method B — sum all positive terms and all negative terms separately, then combine:

+Positive terms: 32 + 10 + 100 = 142
+Negative terms: 20 + 1 = 21
-132 − 1 = 131
+142 − 21 = 121

-not 121.

-Likely Cause:
+Both independently-derived methods agree on 121, confirming the model's final answer is correct even though its displayed working (− 10 instead of − 20) is not.

-This type of error may occur when a language model generates arithmetic steps sequentially without reliably executing or verifying the underlying calculation.
-As a result, the reasoning may appear consistent while the final numerical result is incorrect, which is an example of Arithmetic Hallucination.

-Case 3: Hallucinated Function
+Likely Cause: This type of error can occur when a model generates arithmetic steps as plausible text rather than reliably executing or double-checking each intermediate value, so a term can be silently altered (5×2's product substituted for the separate −20 term) without the model noticing the resulting line is inconsistent with the original expression — even when the final answer it commits to is, in this case, still correct.Case 3: Hallucinated Function

 Category: Invented API — model describes a method that does not exist.